Scille/parsec-cloud/docs/rfcs/1009-hexstring-format.md

 ## Overview

-This RFC discus how we should format a hexstring present in our codebase.
+This RFC discusses how we should format a hexstring present in our codebase.

 ## Background & Motivation